Facebook bars deceptive campaign from pro-Trump group

 The campaign included criticism of the Democratic party and its presidential candidate former vice president Joe Biden and praise of Trump and the Republican party, according to Facebook.

-The network appeared to have started its operations in 2018, having taken aim previously at the midterm elections in the US, the social network said.
+The network appeared to have started its operations in 2018, having take aim previously at the midterm elections in the US, the social network said.

-Facebook removed 200 accounts and 55 pages at the social network and 76 Instagram accounts it said were part of the deception campaign and violated policy against coordinated inauthentic behaviour.
+Facebook removed 200 accounts and 55 pages at the social network and 76 Instagram accounts it said were part of the deception campaign and violated policy against coordinated inauthentic behavior

 "Many of these accounts used stock profile photos and posed as right-leaning individuals from across the US," Facebook said.